-Appendix D: What to Do if a Student or Staff Member Develops Symptoms At School
+Appendix D: What To Do if a Student or Staff Member Develops Symptoms At School

-If a Student Develops Symptoms of Illness At If a Staff Member Develops Symptoms of School Illness At School Immediately separate the symptomatic student from others in a supervised area.
+If a Student Develops Symptoms of Illness At If a Staff Member Develops Symptoms of School Illness At School Staff must take the following steps: Immediately separate the symptomatic student from others in a supervised area.
 Contact the student's parent or caregiver to pick them up as soon as possible.
 Where possible, maintain a 2-metre distance from the ill student.
-If not possible, staff should wear a mask if available and tolerated, or use a tissue to cover their Staff should go home as soon as possible.
+If not possible, staff should wear a mask if available and tolerated, or use a tissue to cover their nose and mouth.
+Provide the student with a mask or tissues to cover their coughs or sneezes.
+Throw away used tissues as soon as possible and perform hand hygiene.
+Avoid touching the student's body fluids (e.g., mucous, saliva).
+If you do, practice diligent hand hygiene.
+Once the student is picked up, practice diligent hand hygiene.
+Staff responsible for facility cleaning must clean and disinfect the space where the student was separated and any areas recently used by them (e.g., classroom, bathroom, common areas).
+Parents or caregivers must pick up their child as soon as possible if they are notified their child is ill.
+Staff should go home as soon as possible.
 If unable to leave immediately: Symptomatic staff should separate themselves into an area away from others.
 Maintain a distance of 2 metres from others.
 Use a tissue or mask to cover their nose and mouth while they wait to be picked up.
 Staff responsible for facility cleaning must clean and disinfect the space where the staff member was separated and any areas used by them (e.g., classroom, bathroom, common areas).